radicalkjax/Athena/docker/README.md

 ## Integration with Tauri Desktop App

-The Docker services are **optional** for the Tauri desktop application.
+The Docker services are **optional** for the Tauri desktop application (athena-v2).
 They provide:

 1. **Redis caching** - Faster AI response caching
 2. **Metrics collection** - Performance monitoring
 3. **Log aggregation** - Centralized debugging

-The Tauri app (`athena-v2`) runs standalone and only connects to Docker services if available.
+The Tauri app runs standalone and only connects to Docker services if available.

 **Check Docker integration:**
 ```bash